redox-os/redox/CONTRIBUTING.md

 make all
 ```

-You can find the build system organization and commands on [this](https://doc.redox-os.org/book/build-system-reference.html) page.
+You can find the build system organization and commands on the [Build System](https://doc.redox-os.org/book/build-system-reference.html) page.

 ## Developer FAQ

-You can see the most common questions and problems on [this](https://doc.redox-os.org/book/developer-faq.html) page.
+You can see the most common questions and problems on the [Developer FAQ](https://doc.redox-os.org/book/developer-faq.html) page.

 ## Porting Software

-You can read how to use the Cookbook recipe system to port applications on [this](https://doc.redox-os.org/book/porting-applications.html) page.
+You can read how to use the Cookbook recipe system to port applications on the [Porting Applications using Recipes](https://doc.redox-os.org/book/porting-applications.html) page.

 ## Libraries and APIs

-You can read [this](https://doc.redox-os.org/book/libraries-apis.html) page to learn about the libraries and APIs used in Redox.
+You can read the [Libraries and APIs](https://doc.redox-os.org/book/libraries-apis.html) page to learn about the libraries and APIs used in Redox.

 ## Visual Studio Code (VS Code) Configuration

-To learn how to configure your VS Code to do Redox development please read the information below [this](https://doc.redox-os.org/book/coding-and-building.html#visual-studio-code-configuration) section.
+To learn how to configure your VS Code to do Redox development please read the information below the [Visual Studio Code Configuration](https://doc.redox-os.org/book/coding-and-building.html#visual-studio-code-configuration) section.

 ## Development Tips

-You can find important tips on [this](https://doc.redox-os.org/book/coding-and-building.html#development-tips) section.
+You can find important tips on the [Development Tips](https://doc.redox-os.org/book/coding-and-building.html#development-tips) section.

 ## References

-We maintain a list of wikis, articles and videos to learn Rust, OS development and computer science on [this](https://doc.redox-os.org/book/references.html) page.
+We maintain a list of wikis, articles and videos to learn Rust, OS development and computer science on the [References](https://doc.redox-os.org/book/references.html) page.

 If you are skilled there's a possibility that they could improve your knowledge in some way.

 ## Best Practices and Guidelines

-You can read the best practices and guidelines on [this](https://doc.redox-os.org/book/best-practices.html) chapter.
+You can read the best practices and guidelines on the [Best practices and guidelines](https://doc.redox-os.org/book/best-practices.html) chapter.

 ## Style Guidelines